Find Cheap Renters Insurance Quotes in Your Area

 In the vast majority of California, the dominant way to get around is by car.
 That means that the cost of getting around primarily involves gas, insurance, and the cost of buying or leasing a car.
 Gas prices are very high in California.
 Over the last six months, gas prices in the state of California were 30% higher than the national average.
 This places it ahead of every other state in the country for gasoline costs except Hawaii.

-Car insurance rates in California are also on the high side—in a nationwide study, we found that California placed 44th out of 50 states when it came to affordable car insurance.
+Car insurance rates in California are also on the high side—in a nationwide study, California placed 44th out of 50 states when it came to affordable car insurance.
 However, car insurance shoppers can frequently find a better deal by shopping around from multiple insurance companies.
-For example, residents in Folsom, California, who purchase GEICO insurance can save nearly 40% from the average annual rate, which is around $1,660.
+For example, residents in Folsom, California, who purchase Geico insurance can save nearly 40% from the average annual rate, which is around $1,660.

 Car Insurance Requirements in California